garthgilmourni/ktor-getting-started-test/GettingStartedWithKtorV1.md

 Unless explicitly stated we don’t assume you have changed any settings in the [Ktor Project Generator](https://start.ktor.io/).
 Nor do we assume that you have added any optional plugins.

-## Unpacking and Running the Project on MacOS
+## Unpacking and Running the Project on macOS

-This is the process to unpack, build and run the project from the command line.
+This is the process to unpack, build and run the project from the command line on macOS.
 The descriptions below assume that:

 1. You have created and downloaded a project called *ktor-sample-app*.
 2. This has been placed in a folder called *myprojects* in your home directory.